-Fairbanks is the second-largest city in Alaska and faces high heating costs as a result of being dependent on volatile-priced heating oil.
-Interior residents and businesses are facing winter utility bills that are often greater than their rent and/or mortgages.
-Natural gas is abundant, and readily available at a reasonable cost.
+Fairbanks is one of the largest cities in Alaska and faces high heating costs as a result of being dependent on volatile-priced heating oil.
+Interior residents and businesses have experienced winter utility bills greater than their rent and/or mortgages.
+Natural gas is abundant and readily available at a reasonable cost.

 Improving Air Quality